anoulom/Deep_learning_Got_Cluster/README.md

 # Deep_learning_Images_Recognition
 How to recognize main characters of Game of Throne !

 #### !!
-For better experience please run it on Google Colab !!
-Then follow the link tutorial inside the notebook.
+For better experience please run it on Google Colab.
+Then follow the link tutorial inside the notebook !!

 This notebook shows you how to use Resnet Deep Learning tool for images recognition with GOT example.